-Credit Enhancement of the Series 2019 B Loan
+Credit Enhancement of the Series 2019 E Loan

-The Series 2019 B Loan is expected to have Credit Enhancement under the FHA Risk-Sharing Program.
+The Series 2019 E Loan is expected to have Credit Enhancement under the FHA Risk-Sharing Program.
 See "Credit Enhancement of Rental Housing Loans - FHA Risk-Sharing Program" below and APPENDIX F - "MORTGAGE INSURANCE AND GUARANTEE PROGRAMS - THE FHA INSURANCE PROGRAM - FHA Risk-Sharing Program."

-Series 2019 B Negative Arbitrage Account
+Series 2019 E Negative Arbitrage Account

-The Series 2019 B Borrower will deliver the Standby Letter of Credit to the Trustee on the date of issuance of the Offered Bonds for credit to the Series 2019 B Negative Arbitrage Account (as defined below), to be drawn upon to the extent amounts on deposit in the Revenue Fund are insufficient to pay interest on the Offered Bonds on any Interest Payment Date prior to commencement of principal amortization of the Series 2019 B Loan.
+The Series 2019 E Borrower will deliver the Standby Letter of Credit to the Trustee on or about the date of issuance of the Offered Bonds for credit to the Series 2019 E Negative Arbitrage Account (as defined below), to be drawn upon to the extent amounts on deposit in the Revenue Fund are insufficient to pay interest on the Offered Bonds on any Interest Payment Date prior to commencement of principal amortization of the Series 2019 E Loan.
 See Table D-1 of APPENDIX D - "DESCRIPTION OF LOANS AND DEVELOPMENTS" for the identity of the issuer of the Standby Letter of Credit and certain other information.
-The Standby Letter of Credit delivered to the Trustee by the Series 2019 B Borrower will be credited to the Series 2019 B Negative Arbitrage Account established under the Revenue Fund (the "Series 2019 B Negative Arbitrage Account") pursuant to the 2019 B Series Resolution.
+The Standby Letter of Credit delivered to the Trustee by the Series 2019 E Borrower will be credited to the Series 2019 E Negative Arbitrage Account established under the Revenue Fund (the "Series 2019 E Negative Arbitrage Account") pursuant to the 2019 E Series Resolution.

-Pursuant to the 2019 B Series Resolution, the Trustee may draw amounts under the Standby Letter of Credit from time to time, as directed by the Administration, in accordance with the terms thereof for deposit to the Series 2019 B Negative Arbitrage Account and application to the purposes stated below.
-The Trustee shall not sell, transfer or otherwise dispose of the Standby Letter of Credit delivered to the Trustee on the Delivery Date unless (i) the Series 2019 B Borrower has delivered to the Trustee a substitute letter of credit prior to such sale, transfer or other disposition or (ii) such sale, transfer or other disposition of such Standby Letter of Credit is directed by the Administration and is required for the purpose of providing funds for the defeasance or redemption, at par, of the allocable Offered Bonds outstanding under the 2019 B Series Resolution.
+Pursuant to the 2019 E Series Resolution, the Trustee may draw amounts under the Standby Letter of Credit from time to time, as directed by the Administration, in accordance with the terms thereof for deposit to the Series 2019 E Negative Arbitrage Account and application to the purposes stated below.
+The Trustee shall not sell, transfer, release or otherwise dispose of, as applicable, the Standby Letter of Credit delivered to the Trustee on the Delivery Date unless (i) the Series 2019 E Borrower has delivered to the Trustee a substitute letter of credit prior to such sale, transfer or other disposition, (ii) such sale, transfer, release or other disposition of the Standby Letter of Credit is directed by the Administration and is required for the purpose of providing funds for the defeasance or redemption, at par, of the allocable Offered Bonds outstanding under the 2019 E Series Resolution, or (iii) notwithstanding anything to the contrary contained in the Resolutions, provided that the Series 2019 E Borrower is not in default on the Series 2019 E Loan, such sale, transfer, release or other disposition of the Standby Letter of Credit is requested in writing by the Series 2019 E Borrower and is directed by the Administration after June 4, 2021.\